fidodogtraining/fidodogtraining.github.io/_classes/advanced-field-trips.md

    end: 2015-10-03 16:00:00 -0500
 ---

-Our advanced field trip class takes you and your dog out and about to work on leash manners, reactivity, and recall.
+Our Advanced Field Trip class takes you and your dog out and about to work on leash manners, reactivity, and recall.

 We practice self-control and focus in everyday situations, and teach you to keep your pooch calm, cool, and under control.

-This is a class for dogs who already know the basics, but need some help around real-world distractions.
+This is a class for dogs who have completed our Intermediate class or an equivalent class elsewhere.

-Since this is an outdoor class, FIDO offers Advanced Field Trip during the Spring and Summer months.
+Since this is an outdoor class, FIDO offers Advanced Field Trip during the Spring, Summer, and Fall months only.